sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-01-books, blogs and podcasts.md

 published: true
 ---

+Many times I have ran into situations where my seniors mentioned something new but had no relevant resources to share.
+I spent hours googling and jumping between resources but only a handful of times my curiosity was satisfied.

-Books, blogs, papers and podcasts that have influenced and helped me get better at building software.
+Here presenting personalised reading list that includes books, blogs, papers and podcasts that have influenced and helped me get better at building software.

 ### Git